ttransou/RASCAL/README.md

 The frontend is a static, no-build-step HTML/CSS/JS application that is intentionally easy to adapt per corpus and use case.

 At a high level, the UI provides:
-- transparent answer groudning (trace, chunk visibility, citations)
+- transparent answer grounding (trace, chunk visibility, citations)
 - browsable wiki pages with type-based fitting
 - feedback capture and write-back to wiki pages
 - relationship map visualization of document links (graph view)